#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
+Finish your garden bed with mulch and compost.
 Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more flowers and fruit.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
 Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Helena Garden Center, online, or on our mobile app.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Helena Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores